drascom/one-page-liv-planning/README.md

    * `APP_SECRET_KEY` – random string used to sign session cookies.
    * `DEFAULT_ADMIN_PASSWORD` – temporary password for the auto-seeded admin user (`admin`).
+   * `BACKEND_URL`/`FRONTEND_URL` – optional; if omitted the app auto-detects the current origin so you only need to set these when a specific host/port must be enforced (e.g. behind a reverse proxy).

 6. Start the API server with uv (which automatically uses the synced virtualenv) and bind it to `0.0.0.0` so other machines can reach it: